cysouw/diathesis/text/c03_prepositions.md

 ### Comitative/intrumental *mit* and *ohne*

 The prepositions *mit* and its negative counterpart *ohne* have a special status in German.
-With human participants they have a comitative interpretation \Next[a-c, questioned with *mit wem*], while with non-human participants an intrumental reading is provoked \Next[d-f, questioned with *womit*].
-The comitative interpretation can be identified by the possibility to add *zusammen*, which is not possible with the intrumental reading \Next[c,f].
-Both of these reading are non-governed prepositional prases, as the *damit, dass* periphrasis is not possible.
+With human participants they have a comitative interpretation \Next[a-c, questioned with *mit wem*], while with non-human participants an instrumental reading is provoked \Next[d-f, questioned with *womit*].
+The comitative interpretation can be identified by the possibility to add *zusammen*, which is not possible with the instrumental reading \Next[c,f].
+Both of these reading are non-governed prepositional phrases, as the *damit, dass* periphrasis is not possible.

 \ex.
  \a.
 Ich arbeite mit meinem Freund.